 Hikers and photographers are often seen exploring the nearby destinations of Emerald Bay (Kodak dubbed it one of the world’s most photographed places,) Fallen Leaf Lake and Eagle Falls.
 Trails leading to Fallen Leaf Lake can be accessed at the back of Gardner Mountain.
 These trails provide a wonderful opportunity for biking, hiking and cross country skiing without needing to travel by car.
 Also within the area are plenty of great restaurants, grocery stores and shopping.
 Also located within the Gardner Mountain neighborhood, yet somewhat hidden in a small wooded valley, is the local high school, South Lake Tahoe High School.

 Throughout the Gardner Mountain neighborhood are approximately 365 homes providing a mixture of classic “Old Tahoe” cabins, ranchers, and large contemporary homes.
 These homes are situated on lots ranging from 5,000 to 10,000 square foot, many with a depth of 200 feet creating wonderfully private backyards.
-The average and median price point of this area ranges between $330,000-$344,000.
+The average price point of this area is around $400,000.
 There are even a few remaining “old estate” parcels offering an acre or more of land.
 There are a few parcels hosting two small cabins as well as one condominium development called St. Francis of the Woods.
 Gardner Mountain – often called the “best of two Tahoe worlds.”

 Gardner Mountain Homes for Sale

 Sorry we are experiencing system issues.
 Please try again.